 Donations are part of what help us do what we do for them.
 Sometimes we get animals in need that require more medical expenses than others.
 All your donations are tax deductible.
 All donations not matter the amount help us continue doing more for the animals in Tennessee and souther states.

-There are too many animals in need a home and it is important to have the animals spay and neuter.
+There are too many animals in need of a home and it is important to have the pets spay and neuter.

-giving the the proper diet to make sure there are not accidents at their new forever home.
+Giving the proper diet to make sure there are not accident ant their new forever home.
 PLEASE AVOID FEEDING YOUR PET GRAIN FREE DOG FOOD

 We want to make sure everyone is happy with their new family member